 This Fair Trade certified organic tea blend makes the perfect breakfast tea, with a nice medium-body and a full organic black tea flavor that is not overpowering.
-Particularly enticing with milk, this English Breakfast consists of a blend of high grown organic Indian tea, giving it a cup that is brisk and slightly coppery with a somewhat lemony quality.
+Particularly enticing with milk, this English Breakfast consists of a blend of high and low grown organic Indian tea, giving it a cup that is brisk and slightly coppery with a somewhat lemony quality.

 Ingredients: organic Indian black tea

 Serving Size: one level teaspoon per 8 oz cup of water

 Aubrey Says: This blend stands up to my memories of falling in love with English Breakfast tea while travelling through the UK as a teenager.